 top of page

-A Creative Ideas to Kill Writer's Block
+Creative Ideas to Kill Writer's Block

-If you feel like you are at a dead end with all the tried and true methods, or you just want to shake things up and be creative in your writing process, then I would love to share some of my ideas with you.
-I hope at least one of them can help you trick yourself into writing when you are feeling really stuck with your story.
+If you feel like you are at a dead end with all of the tried and true methods, or if you just want to shake things up and have more fun in your writing process, then I would love to share some of my ideas with you.

-I would also lovvvve to hear any unconventional ways you keep inspiration going!
-But I’ll stop being chatty, let's not wait any longer to unpack we the ideas that I have written down down :)
+But I’ll stop being chatty… let’s not wait any longer to unpack the ideas that I have written down for ya.

 Did you ever build a pillow fort when you were little?
 It’s fun, cozy, and as adults I think we tend to forget times like these.
 I’ve been seeing a trend on TikTok lately to incorporate things in your daily life to make things feel more whimsical.
 Building a pillow fort does this.